sanchezgarnica-erick/IEEE_RoboticHand-OptimalControl/README.md

 - Inertial Measurement Units to determine the finger positions.
 -  Servo motors as actuators for the fingers.
 - An interface for message exchange using the MQTT protocol to receive voice commands from a web application.
-- El movimiento de los dedos está condicionado por un controlador PI óptimo.

-Para lograr lo anterior se utiliza el microcontrolador ESP32, en el cual se aplicaron técnicas de programación multitarea en paralelo.
-La carpeta ESP32 contiene los archivos que deben instalarse en el microcontrolador, en los cuales hay que actualizar la siguiente información:
+- Finger movements are controlled by an optimal PI controller.

+To achieve the above, the ESP32 microcontroller is used, applying parallel multitasking programming techniques.
+The ESP32 folder contains the files that need to be installed on the microcontroller, where the following information needs to be updated:

-- *mpu6050Functions.cpp* [línea 73-112]: Offsets de las IMUs por cada dedo.
+- *mpu6050Functions.cpp* [lines 73-112]: Offsets de las IMUs por cada dedo.
-- *mqttFunctions.cpp* [Línea 17.20]: Tópicos suscriptor y publicador, así como usuario y password para el servidor MQTT.
+- *mqttFunctions.cpp* [lines 17.20]: Tópicos suscriptor y publicador, así como usuario y password para el servidor MQTT.
 	* La Función onMqttMessage* [Línea 123]: Aquí se encuentran definidos los códigos de los comandos que puede ejecutar el prototipo.
 		+ *a*: Envío del estatus actual del sistema.
 		+ *b*: Envío de los valores actuales de las variables.